-The metadata parameter tls_client_auth_issuer_dn can optionally be used to constrain the expected distinguished name of the root issuer of the client certificate.
+An [RFC4514] string representation of a distinguished name that can optionally be used to constrain, for the given client, the expected distinguished name of the root issuer of the client certificate.

-For authorization servers that use the key or full certificate to associate clients with certificate, the existing jwks_uri or jwks metadata parameters from [RFC7591] shall be used.
+For authorization servers that use the key or full certificate to associate clients with certificates, the existing jwks_uri or jwks metadata parameters from [RFC7591] should be used.